 Why is Gold a Good Safe Haven?

 Gold is often held as the safest of havens.
 Many buy gold as protection against risk, but they might not realize the full picture of all the ways in which gold may serve a retirement or investment portfolio.

 Gold can protect against more than just equity risk or inflationary risk.
 It has a number of characteristics that make it an everlasting safe haven, with a history of demonstrated performance that has maintained or even grown value over centuries.

 Let’s use the risks outlined above as a checklist to see just why gold is such a good safe haven.

 - Inflationary Risk — This is the most common reason people even own gold.
-That chart above showing how the value of the dollar has fallen throughout the currency’s history correlates with gold’s long-term increase in price throughout that time.
+The chart above shows how the value of the dollar has fallen throughout the currency’s history and correlates with gold’s long-term increase in price throughout that time.
 That happened before, during, and after the gold standard, making it seem to be a superb safe haven from inflation.

 Gold is mined and sold around the world.
 So, any geographical or political risk is muted.
 It hasn’t changed its material make-up ever.
 It is a periodic element.
 Its characteristics don’t change.

 Between its characteristics and its track record, you can see why gold is viewed so often as a safe haven.
 But that doesn’t mean there aren’t some who find flaws even with gold as portfolio protection, centering around one particular criticism.